-Family Practice and Palliative Care (FPPC) is a peer-reviewed, open-access, current periodical journal publishing three times annually, free of processing and publishing charges.
-However, a submission fee that does not subject to acceptance or rejection is requested after checking the relevance of the manuscript to the journal's scope ($25-100, since seventh March of 2020).
-Click here to see author warning declaration about predator/suspicious journals.
+Family Practice and Palliative Care (FPPC) is a single-blind peer-reviewed, open-access, current periodical journal publishing six times annually, free of publishing charges.
+However, a submission fee and editorial processing fee that are not subject to acceptance or rejection are requested after checking the relevance of the manuscript to the journal's scope.

-Family Practice and Palliative Care (FPPC-Family Practice and Palliative Care) evaluates articles in Turkish or English in any subject that can contribute to a Family Physician's multidisciplinary and biopsychosocial approach.
-Applications for all medical sciences (internal, surgical, basic, etc.) will be included in our journal if it is for this purpose.
+FPPC is an indexed journal in both national (Tr-Dizin/ULAKBIM) and international (DOAJ and Index Copernicus).
+The journal accepts articles both in Turkish and in English, but after acceptance, only publishes in English on any subject that can contribute to a family physician's multidisciplinary and biopsychosocial approach.
+Submissions for all medical sciences (internal, surgical, basic, etc.) will be included in the journal if it aims for these purposes.

 Editorial Process and Peer Review

 It is mandatory for the researcher to keep the data of each research published for 5 years.
 According to the rules of our publication policy and the international publishing organizations we are involved in, we will be able to ask the authors of the data and analysis programs of some articles from time to time.

 Understanding Manuscript Steps